ldfo/Advanced-Lane-Finding/writeup.md

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
+#### 1. Briefly, state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in lines 113 through 134 of the file called `pipeline_run.py`).